jmoiron/sqlx/README.md

 err := db.Select(&names, "SELECT email FROM person;")
 ```

+See the note on Scannability at the bottom of this README for some more info.

 ### Backwards Compatibility

 There is no Go1-like promise of absolute stability, but I take the issue